MadhukeshK12/Implementing-Vertical-Search-Engine-without-using-Elastic-Search/README.md

 # information_retrieval
 This project was a part of my Informational Retrieval Coursework at Coventry University.
 # Task -1
-Develop a vertical search engine (without using Elastic Search) similar to Google Scholar, but specialised to retrieve only papers/books published by a member of the Research Centre for Computational Science and Mathematical Modelling (CSM) at Coventry University.
+Develop a vertical search engine (without using Elastic Search) similar to Google Scholar, but specialised to retrieve only papers/books published by a member of the Research Centre for Computational Science and Mathematical Modelling (CSM) at Coventry University with User Interface(UI).

 # Solution:
 ###### Search engine components are crawler, indexer, query processing component.